Lei-chan/einc/README.md

 ## What You Can Do

-- Register words or expressions
+- Register words or expressions manually or automatically by selecting in the dicrionary on the website
 - Organize your vocabulary into collections (e.g., "English", "German", "Business")
 - Study your vocabulary using flashcards (offline supported)
 - Study your vocabulary using quizzes (offline supported)